dduan/duan.ca/articles/2022/12/10/lazy-mastodon.md

 media files I post?

 There are a lot of step-by-step set-up tutorials on the internet.
 This post is, definitively, not one of those.
-But having gone through the process of [setting up an instance on Mastodon][], I end up with a few tips and tricks to share!
+But having gone through the process of [setting up an instance on DigitalOcean][], I end up with a few tips and tricks to share!
 Let's through them:

 1. If you have a Digital Ocean account, setting a server up is as simple as searching up "Mastodon" in their